NCEAS/sasap-training/README.md

 This repository is an integration of [Blogdown](https://github.com/rstudio/blogdown) and [Bookdown](https://bookdown.org).
 Some amount of wrangling was required to get all of this set up and not everything may be obvious to all viewers.

-### Oustanding Issues

-- Books don't link back to main site
-- Header in nav bar isn't quite in vertical alignment with the nav links
-- Site isn't fully responsive but it works well enough
-- Consider putting the configuration of Bookdown books into the root `config.toml`

 ### How this works

 Not everything is integrated nicely together so there are some folder organization conventions that need to be maintained for things to work.